veldhub/veld_chain__gutenberg_fuseki/README.md

 ## how to reproduce

-Then execute the following steps sequentially.
+Execute the following steps sequentially.
 See inside their respective VELD yaml files for more details.

 **[./veld_download_gutenberg_metadata.yaml](./veld_download_gutenberg_metadata.yaml)**